7 wounded in Paris attack; no terrorism suspected

 Two of the wounded are British tourists, police said.
 No details of the other victims were provided.

-The banks of a canal, are crowded on summer evenings with Parisians and holidaymakers engaging in a variety of leisure activities.
+The banks of the canal are crowded on summer evenings with Parisians and holidaymakers engaging in a variety of leisure activities.

-The have been a number of knife attacks in the French capital in recent years, not most of them were not investigated as terrorism.
+There have been a number of knife attacks in the French capital in recent years, but most of them were not investigated as terrorism.

 Contributing: The Associated Press